 There are some limitations to the plan.
 Users who exceed 35GB of data use in a month can see their speeds throttled during times of network congestion.
-This MetroPCS plan also doesn’t allow customers to use their phones as Wi-Fi Hotspots.
 Still, the plan remains highly competitive, with a soft data cap much higher than a lot of its similarly priced and even more expensive competitors.

 Other contenders in this category:

-- Walmart Family Mobile (very close to MetroPCS, but not better)
+- Walmart Family Mobile (very close to Metro)